Qutbuddin Bakhtiar Kaki

-His most famous disciple and spiritual successor was Fariduddin Ganjshakar, who in turn became the spiritual master of Delhi's noted Sufi saint, Nizamuddin Auliya, who himself was the spiritual master of Amir Khusrau and Nasiruddin Chiragh Dehlavi.
+His most famous disciple and spiritual successor was Khawaja Sayyid Fariduddin Ganjshakar, who in turn became the spiritual master of Delhi's noted Sufi saint, Nizamuddin Auliya, who himself was the spiritual master of Amir Khusrau and Nasiruddin Chiragh Dehlavi.

 Qutb al-Din Bakhtiyar Kaki had much influence on Sufism in India.
 As he continued and developed the traditional ideas of universal brotherhood and charity within the Chisti order, a new dimension of Islam started opening up in India which had hitherto not been present.
 He forms an important part of the Sufi movement which attracted many people to Islam in India in the thirteenth and fourteenth centuries.

 People of every religion like Hindus, Christians, Sikhs, etc. visiting his Dargah every week.

 Early life

 Qutb al-Din Bakhtiyar Kaki was born in 569 A.H.
 (1173 C.E.) in the ancient city of Osh (alternatively Awsh or Ush) in the Fergana Valley (present Osh in southern Kyrgyz Republic (Kyrgyzstan), part of historic Transoxiana).
 According to his biography mentioned in, Ain-i-Akbari, written in the 16th century by Mughal Emperor Akbar’s vizier, Abu'l-Fazl ibn Mubarak, he was the son of Sayyid Kamal al-Din Musa al-Husayni, whom he lost at the young age of a year and a half.

 Khwaja Qutb al-Din's original name was Bakhtiyar and later on he was given the title Qutb al-Din.
 He was a Husayni Sayyid and his lineage is recorded as follows: He is Qutb al-Din Bakhtiyar bin Kamal al-Din Musa, bin Muhammad, bin Ahmad, bin Husam al-Din, bin Rashid al-Din, bin Radi al-Din, bin Hasan, bin Muhammad Ishaq, bin Muhammad, bin Ali, bin Ja'far, bin Ali al-Rida, bin Musa al-Kazim, bin Ja'far al-Sadiq, bin Muhammad al-Baqir, bin Ali Zayn al-Abidin, bin Husayn, bin Ali bin Abi Talib and Fatimah al-Zahra, the daughter of Prophet Muhammad.
-His mother, who herself was an educated lady, arranged for his education by Shaikh Abu Hafs.And his known descendants are in karachi pakistan. ,Hazrat Sahabzada Syed Muhammad Mateen Ali chisti and his spiritually successor and Eldest Son Hazrat Sahabzada Syed Muhammad Irshad Ali Chisti Mateeni.
+His mother, who herself was an educated lady, arranged for his education by Shaikh Abu Hafs.
+And his known descendants are in karachi Pakistan. ,Hazrat Sahabzada Syed Muhammad Mateen Ali chisti and his spiritually successor and Son Hazrat Sahabzada Syed Muhammad Nasir Ali Chisti Mateeni and Hazrat Sahabzada Syed Irshad Ali Chisti.